 usually be published between October and December.
 Please see the Call for Papers.

 - In its journal-only track, JCLS accepts submissions independently from the conference.
 Contributions can be submitted at any time and will be published in a rolling issue as soon as they have passed peer review.
-For this track, a separate call will be issued in 2022.
+Please see the Call for Papers.